-“Miyagawacho Machiya” is a two-level traditional “Kyoto Machiya” townhouse built toward the end of the nineteen centuries.
+“Miyagawacho Samurai Machiya” is a two-level traditional “Kyoto Machiya” townhouse built toward the end of the nineteen century.
 It has been fully renovated and features luxurious modern facilities and comfort while preserving the original design and feel.

-Located in Miyagawa-Cho, right next to the famous and historical Gion, our guests are within two of Kyoto’s famous “Hanamachi” (Geisha Districts) and will enjoy the traditional lifestyle of the people of Kyoto in full modern luxury.
+Located in Miyagawa-Cho, next to the famous and historical Gion, our guests are within two of Kyoto’s famous “Hanamachi” (Geisha Districts).
+They will enjoy the traditional lifestyle of the people of Kyoto in complete modern luxury.

 Our concept remains “Old Traditional Machiya feel — yes, but with Modern Comfort”.
 Indeed, in Japan, old traditional townhouses (Machiya) are not very comfortable by today’s standard, and this is one of the reasons most young Japanese people prefer to live in a modern apartment.
 Yes, old Japanese houses are actually very cold in winter and quite hot during the summer.
 The space of these old houses is often divided into smaller rooms and passages that are quite dark.
 We have open both the space and the volume of the house.